bherin/altpy-etl/README.md

 The AltPy library requires only 1 file: altpy.py

 We also provide an example of application (run_altpy.py).
-As we are currently working on deploying altpy-etl on pypi.org to make it pip available, you need to copy-past the altpy.py next to the run_altpy.py
+As we are currently working on deploying altpy-etl on pypi.org to make it pip available, you might want to copy-past the altpy.py file next to the run_altpy.py file to execute it.

 Functions available: